peterampazzo/project-website-template/README.md

 ### Develop

 If you managed to install Hugo on your machine, and cloned the repo, you can run `hugo serve`.
-At this point, you can surf your website from a browers at: [http://localhost:1313/](http://localhost:1313/).
+At this point, you can surf your website from a browser at: [http://localhost:1313/](http://localhost:1313/).

 When you commit changes to the main branch, a job (which runs using Github Actions) will build a new copy of your website and publish it on Github Actions.
 You might need to check the repo settings (under the 'Pages' tab).

 ### Add new content

 In the `content/` folder you can find several markdown files. `_index.md` would be your homepage.
 Therefore, you are free to create new markdown files.
-You need to make sure to include this fields in the beggining of your file:
+You need to make sure to include these fields in the beginning of your file:

 ```markdown
 ---